 But then, 2020 delivered a major challenge.

 Collaborating to deliver new solutions

-The pandemic shifted everything quickly and drastically, including how brands reach, engage and understand customers.
+The pandemic shifted everything quickly and drastically, including how brands reach, engage, and understand customers.
 People were spending a lot more time at home.
 For many, that meant streaming more.
-More than 90% of Amazon’s Streaming TV ad audience, for example, streams almost two hours of content every day.3 That created an opportunity to meet customers where they are, while they’re engaged with their favourite content.
+More than 90% of Amazon’s Streaming TV ad audience, for example, streams almost two hours of content every day.3 That created an opportunity to meet customers where they are, while they’re engaged with their favorite content.

 “The idea for ‘Stream it Forward’ was to make it simpler and more convenient for customers to donate to food banks while they’re doing what they’re already doing, like streaming content on Fire TV,” said Adam Key, Senior Marketing Manager at Fire TV.

 Recognizing that the initiative could work in concert with the Kellogg’s World Food Day campaign, Brett took it to Kellogg, and the teams began iterating and ideating.
 In collaboration, they developed a new approach, which gained momentum, aided by Food Network Kitchen joining in.

 “Food Network Kitchen was a perfect thematic fit for the campaign,” Adam said.
 “Viewers could help raise money for food banks by watching their favorite cooking shows and classes.”
 From there, the Kellogg’s World Food Day 2020 campaign took off.